 - 1 image showing the right side of (each of the) of the turtle’s head

-- Should you be unable to provide images of any turtles found entangled, please refer to our Sea Turtles Identification Key and note in the Turtle Comments Section in the Ghost Net Data Input form what species of sea turtle was found.
+- Should you be unable to provide images of any turtles found entangled, please note in the Turtle Comments Section in the Ghost Net Data Input form what species of sea turtle was found.

 ** This form is for one net sample.
 Should you find a conglomerate of nets, please submit a form for each individual net.